Long Leaf India Pale Ale

 This time, though, I found more than a half dozen craft drafts, and enjoyed 5 different beers from 5 different local breweries.
 I'd never had a beer from Appalachian Mountain before.
 The brewery is located in Boone, North Carolina, about 160 miles from Cherokee and 100 from Beer City USA (Asheville).

 Appalachian Mountain Long Leaf IPA has an alcohol content of 7.1% by volume with 74 IBUs.
-I paid $6 for a pint at the casino.
-The beer is also sold in cans, though I didn’t see any in my travels (else I would surely have bought some).
+The beer is also sold in cans, though I didn't see any in my travels (else I would surely have bought some).

 Appalachian Mountain Long Leaf IPA pours to a rich orange amber color with a minimal head formation and a big resiny pine aroma in the nose.
 Taking a sip, the beer has thick chewy caramel malt up front followed by a massive hit of sticky pine tar resin and a long dry intense bitter finish.